 She went for the diagnostic gene test after finding out about her two cousins testing positive for the same test.

-In a short documentary film called “The Lion’s Mouth Opens”, Lucy Walker recreates the courageous moments Marianna actually lived while going through the tough period of finding out the results of her genetic test.
+In “The Lion’s Mouth Opens”, a short documentary film, Lucy Walker recreates the courageous moments Marianna actually lived while going through the tough period of finding out the results of her genetic test.

 Woody Guthrie was an American musician and a celebrity songwriter; well known for his song “This Land Is Your Land”.
 Born in Okema, Oklahoma, he later moved to Pampa, Texas, a small town which suffered greatly due to the severe dust storms are known as “The Dust Bowl”.